jkomoros/prompt-garden/README.md

 Which type of embedding_model to use for embed.
 Currently the only legal value is `openai.com:text-embedding-ada-002`.

+#### namespace

+Namespace is a value that if provided will automatically be prepened to any var, memoryID, or storeID variables that are not already namespaced.
+The point of namespace is to make it easy for seeds from different authors to not stomp on each other's variables accidentally.

+This is typically a value for a domain you control, e.g. `komoroske.com`.
+Typically this is set in the `environment` of your seed packet.

+Note that variable names are not namespaced until they are executed, which means you can co-mix things like `memory` and `store` in the same variable block (e.g. a seedPacket.environment, or a `let-multi`) and have the desired effects.

 #### memory

 The ID of the memory to use for `recall` and `memorize` seeds.
 A different memory is like a new slate.